Cramping with ovulation.

 Guess what, you’re in luck!
 We’ve got you covered!

-We have for you this FREE Printable Pain Chart, which will allow you to finally show your pain!
+We have for you these FREE Printable gifts which will allow you to finally show your pain!

 The sensation of cramping with ovulation can range from mild discomfort to intense pain.